The main attractions of Paphos – the cultural capital of Cyprus

 Petro-to-Roma - a place, colloquially referred to as Bay of Aphrodite, – It is part of the rocky coast, to which according to legend, the beautiful goddess of love emerged from the sea foam.
 One of beliefs says, if three times oplyt big rock, towering near the shore, you can always be young and beautiful.
 Need to mark, that this is not very easy: around the rock a lot of small rocks and large sharp stones.

 baths of Aphrodite They are small in the rock mainsail, surrounded by greenery and filled with water due to the springs and keys.
-Right here, if you believe the legend, the goddess of love, not only took baths, but also met with her lover – Adonis.
+It is here that, if you believe the legend, the goddess of love, not only took baths, but also met with her lover – Adonis.
 It is believed, that water from the bath gives the youth and beauty, but swimming is strictly prohibited.